Capital One Venture X Rewards Credit Card review

 The Venture X card’s steep annual fee may make you nervous, but rest assured that the fee is easily worth it if you take advantage of the card’s generous benefits.
 In fact, you can completely cover the card’s cost by maximizing just two of its key perks – the account anniversary bonus and the annual credit for bookings through Capital One Travel – which together offer up to $400 in annual value.

-You’ll get 10,000 bonus miles each year on your account anniversary, worth $100 when you redeem for travel through Capital One or use to cover outside travel purchases.
+You’ll get 10,000 bonus miles each year on your account anniversary, worth $100 when you redeem for travel through Capital One or use it to cover outside travel purchases.
 You’ll also get a $300 Capital One travel credit each year for booking through Capital One Travel.

-This means that if you already spend at least $400 per year on travel – the cost of one or two round-trip domestic flights – it essentially costs you nothing to keep the Venture X card in your wallet: For a $395 annual fee (See Rates and Fees), you’ll automatically get $100 worth of travel rewards added to your account each year, and if you purchase travel through the Capital One Travel portal, your first $300 in spending will be covered by the travel credit.
+This means that if you already spend at least $400 per year on travel – the cost of one or two round-trip domestic flights – it essentially costs you nothing to keep the Venture X card in your wallet: For a $395 annual fee (See rates and Fees), you’ll automatically get $100 worth of travel rewards added to your account each year, and if you purchase travel through the Capital One Travel portal, your first $300 in spending will be covered by the travel credit.

-The card also charges no foreign transaction fees (See Rates and Fees) and no fee for the first four authorized users you add to the card (See Rates and Fees).
-The Chase Sapphire Reserve, meanwhile, charges $75 per authorized user).
+The card also charges no foreign transaction fees (See rates and Fees) and no fee for the first four authorized users you add to the card (See rates and Fees).
+The Chase Sapphire Reserve®, meanwhile, charges $75 per authorized user).

 This list of cardholder benefits is even more impressive considering the Venture X card’s relatively low cost compared to its luxury travel competitors.
-While a $395 annual fee (See Rates and Fees) is certainly nothing to sneeze at, it pales in comparison to the $695 annual fee you’ll find on the Amex Platinum and the $550 annual fee on the Chase Sapphire Reserve.
+While a $395 annual fee (See rates and Fees) is certainly nothing to sneeze at, it pales in comparison to the $695 annual fee you’ll find on the Amex Platinum and the $550 annual fee on the Chase Sapphire Reserve.

 Flexible travel redemptions